A Deep State-Space Model Compression Method using Upper Bound on Output Error: Summary

 \section{Summary}

-In this paper, we derived an output error upper-bound for Deep SSMs that internally contain LQO systems, and presented an optimal $h^2$ MOR that approximates the final intermediate output.
-Furthermore, by carrying out MOR so as to reduce the derived output error bound, we demonstrated numerically that accurate compressed models can be constructed.
+In this paper, we \tblack{have} derived an \tblack{upper bound on the overall output error} for two Deep SSMs incorporating LQO systems and constructed an optimal $h^2$ MOR \tblack{algorithm} that approximates the final intermediate output. \tblack{In particular, through theoretical analysis and numerical experiments, we have demonstrated that assigning larger reduced state dimensions to shallow layers and performing MOR to reduce the derived upper bound is effective in reducing the overall output error.}

-As future work, we will investigate why high-performance reduced models can be obtained without retraining, as shown in Section~\ref{sec:experiment}.
-In particular, we will examine two points: \begin{enumerate} \item \cite{gwak2024layer} constructs Deep SSMs with sufficiently large $n$ and $m$, making uncontrollable and unobservable modes less likely, and then performs model reduction guided by the Hankel singular values.
-With large $m$, the number of states that can be removed decreases; nevertheless, performance degradation tends to be small. \item Regarding MOR, while we construct reduced models that suppress the error $\bigl\|\,\mathcal{S}^{(i)}-\hat{\mathcal{S}}^{(i)}\,\bigr\|_{h^2_L}$ like~\cite{ezoe2024model,sakamoto2025compression}, our approach is distinguished by performing MOR on LQO systems.
-MOR incorporating nonlinearity may be effective. \end{enumerate}
+\tblack{As future work, we will evaluate the proposed method on physical and control-oriented tasks.} \tblack{We will also investigate MOR methods for more general nonlinear systems, namely systems whose output equation in \eqref{eq:d-LQO-dssm} is not quadratic but given by a $K$th-order polynomial output map, and their application to model compression.}